 Early medical alert devices were bulkier than today, and their associated call centers were not always reliable.
 The devices also required a landline telephone and couldn’t be worn in the shower—one of the most likely places for a fall.

 Today, these devices are waterproof, and they don’t necessarily require the wearer to press a button.
-Since 2006, this medical technology has become lighter and more comfortable to wear, and its performance and usefulness has dramatically improved.
-Systems can be set up and run in no time.
+Since 2006, this medical technology has become lighter and more comfortable to wear, and its performance and usefulness have dramatically improved.
+Systems can be set up and running in no time.
 Some of the technological features of a Lifeline system include:

 - Automatic fall detection that relies on accelerometers and other sensors

 - Automatic calling for help if a fall is detected and the wearer doesn’t press the button